muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 MUON does not use the semicolon `;` for anything, so a superset grammar can use it for things like separating statements and thus disambiguating its own uses of bracketing characters to define statement or expression groups.

+MUON does not use parenthesis pairs `(` and `)`, except with a colon `:` between them as a `Duo` syntax, so parenthesis pairs without the colon are available for a superset grammar to use for generic grouping purposes to force a particular parsing precedence with infix operators and such.

 [RETURN](#TOP)